 Peace Studies (PS)

 The Peace Studies courses listed below may be taken either as elective courses or as part of a course of study leading to the degree B.A. with a major in Interdisciplinary Studies: Peace Studies administered through the Interdisciplinary Studies Program (IDS).
-For information on the major in Interdisciplinary Studies, see Interdisciplinary Studies listing and consult the Director of IDS in O’Kelly Hall, Room 129.
-For the Peace Studies requirements, see the Program Director, Dr. Enru Wang, in the Geography Department in Ireland 156 (Ireland is a wing in the east end of O’Kelly Hall).
+For information on the major in Interdisciplinary Studies, see Interdisciplinary Studies.

 The Peace Studies courses are taught by faculty members from the departments of Geography, Philosophy and Religion, History, Education, Economics, English, Psychology, Sociology, Languages, and the natural and physical sciences.
 Their goal is to encourage critical scholarly thinking and action by students and faculty in the growing areas of interest in issues of peace, war, social justice and human rights.
 They are excellent preparation for graduate study in a range of legal, governmental, social service, educational, theological and international fields.
-The major requires a total of 36 credits, including all the following courses, except for the Independent Study.
+The major requires a total of 36 credits, including the listed courses, except for the Independent Study, and either HUM 408 OR IDS 495 (both are not required).
 If one or more courses are not offered within the timeframe that students have for their graduation, they may take alternative courses with the permission of the Program Director who serves as the academic advisor to Peace Studies students.
 Other courses may be selected by the student in consultation with the advisor to focus on an area of interest, for example, courses from the Chinese Studies minor, or other international or environmental topics.

 GEOG 161.
 World Regional Geography.
 3 Credits.